So you reach the right customers with Amazon Display Ads – including step by step instructions

 The beta version also allows professional brands to showcase their apps, series, or movies on Fire TV.

 The greatest strengths of Amazon Sponsored Display are retargeting and general targeting.
 The ads are displayed to the target audience based on customer interests and behaviors.
-This significantly increases the chances of converting interested parties into buyers, especially compared to purely keyword-based ads.
+This significantly increases the chances that prospects convert to buyers, especially compared to purely keyword-based ads.

-Advertisers can target their Display Ads on Amazon either to the audience or to the product.
-Let’s take a closer look at this as well:
+Advertisers can target the audience or the product with Display Ads on Amazon.
+Let’s take a closer look at that as well:

 Targeting with Amazon Sponsored Display: Amazon Audiences

 One option for targeting is the so-called Amazon Audiences.
-Your ads are displayed both on the marketplace itself and on third-party websites.
+Your ads are displayed both on the marketplace itself and on third-party sites.
 They are then shown to specific target groups.
 You can select these target groups, or audiences, yourself.
-Demographic data and purchase signals can assist you in this process.
+Demographic data and purchase signals, among other things, help you with this.

 Amazon Sponsored Display Ads: Views Remarketing

 In this case, your ads are shown to customers who have viewed your product in the last 30 days but have not yet purchased it.
-Since these ads are displayed both on Amazon and outside of it, you can reach shoppers who have initially shown interest in your products at later stages of the customer journey.
+Since these ads are displayed both on Amazon and outside, you can reach shoppers who have initially shown interest in your products at later stages of the customer journey.

 Targeting on Amazon with Product Display Ads

-With product targeting, your ads are directed at specific products or categories.
+With the so-called product targeting, your ads are aimed at specific products or categories.
 They are then displayed to customers on the corresponding product pages.
-Due to the prominent placement directly under the bullet points or just below the Buy Box, your ads are likely to catch the attention of interested shoppers.
+Due to the prominent placement directly under the bullet points or just below the Buy Box, your ads are likely to catch the eye of prospects.

 What do Amazon Display Ads cost?